NVIDIA/MinkowskiEngine/README.md

 The strided convolution maps i-th index to `int(i / stride) * stride`.
 Thus, it is encouraged to use dilation == 1 and kernel_size > stide when stride > 1.

+## Unpooling

+When using unpooling, some outputs might return `nan` when there are no corresponding input features.

 # Debugging